Early Head Start – Child Care Partnership

 The Omaha Early Learning Centers are committed to helping young children ages birth to three develop foundational skills that will lead them to succeed as future students, and help their parents become self-sufficient.
 By partnering with parents and a consortium of community partners, we create, provide and promote the highest quality outcome-based learning environments for parents and their children who are at risk.

 Each Center provides families with full-day, full-year care from 7:00 AM to 5:30 PM daily.
 Currently, there are two Omaha Early Learning Centers: The Omaha Early Learning Center at Gateway, and the Omaha Early Learning Center at Skinner.
-We are excited to welcome the Omaha Early Learning Center at Kennedy coming soon in January 2020.

 The goal of the Omaha Early Learning Centers is to provide all students with a strong start in their earliest years.
 A multitude of resources are available to ensure this goal is reached, including: Family Engagement Specialists for all families, Coaches supporting every teacher, monthly classroom-parent meetings, provided meals in accordance with the CACFP nutritional guidelines, and school readiness goals complimenting social, emotional, and cognitive development.
 Together with EHS – CCP, the Omaha Early Learning Centers are working to achieve this goal of school readiness and life preparedness for Nebraska’s babies.